ag-warscheid/autoprot/README.md

 ```

 - Next you need to install R. Please follow the instructions at the [R manual](https://cran.r-project.org/index.html) and install R to a custom location
 - Start autoprot by importing it from any Python console you like.
-It will generate an autoprot.conf file that you need to edit.
+It will generate an autoprot.conf file in the autoprot package directory that you need to edit.
   - Insert the path to your Rscript executable that you just installed as value for the R variable
   - The RFunctions variable should point the RFunctions.R file from autoprot.
 - You can now either try to start using autoprot (it will automatically install required R packages) or manually trigger the install (recommended).